Skip to Content

 Had water in ears for days?
 How long can water stay in your ear?

 Water can stay in your ear for days, even months, and can be an awkward and irritating sensation.
-If water stays trapped in your ear after 2 or 3 days or if you show signs of infection, it is important that you contact your local GP.
+If water stays trapped in your ear after 2 or 3 days or if you show signs of infection, you must contact your local GP.
 If you avoid seeking medical attention, your symptoms can worsen and over time cause more long-term damage to your ears or even hearing loss.

 how to remove water in ear